adventuresin9/NetworkRecipes/README.md

 Running this on the remote system would mean that everything in / on the local system can now be read from /n/inside.9lab.home/ .

-The local system's /net can then be mounted and access in the remote system, allowing for use of rcpu.
+The local system's /net can then be mounted and accessed in the remote system, allowing for use of rcpu.

     outside% bind /n/inside.9lab.home/net /net.alt
     outside% rcpu -h /net.alt/tcp!inside.9lab.home